 The Quant-Q measures quantitative reasoning and relational thinking in four domains commonly needed in today’s workplace.
 Items are drawn from a scientifically developed and tested item pool.

-- Overall Quant-Q Score: The Quant Q Overall score represents overall skill in reasoning through quantitative and mathematical problems.
+- OVERALL: The Quant-Q Overall score represents overall skill in reasoning through quantitative and mathematical problems.

 - Pattern Recognition: Pattern recognition is the skill of recognizing meaningful patterns, progressions, functions, similarities and differences in sequences of objects, letters or numbers.
 Code breaking is one application of pattern recognition.